Hyperice’s Hypervolt looks more like a sleek futuristic instrument while the Theragun G2PRO looks more like a rugged tool.

 The Theragun is one setting but packs a bigger punch compared to the Hypervolt.
 So if you’re working on someone that needs deeper work and doesn’t mind the noise it’s perfect.

 The Hypervolt is perfect for those people that can’t take Theragun’s pressure.
 It has three levels and you can set it at the first one for those that need a lighter one and less noise.
 The price tag is a little bit less but both are great products.
 If you have tight muscles, you’re going for a workout or playing a high impact sport, this might be for you.
 Are you taking care of your body with one of these recovery tools?
 Maybe you’ve tried the competitor TimTam or Jeanie Rub.
-Please leave a comment below if you’ve used any one of these.
+Please leave a comment below if you’re you’ve purchased one your 2019 New Year’s resolution.
 I want to know what you think.